wbrowar/workbench/README.md

 ---
 ### Templates
 - Templates are processed using [EJS](http://ejs.co).
-  - Using `ejs` allows you to include files, use conditionals, and replace strings—like IDs and classes.
+  - Using EJS allows you to include files, use conditionals, and replace strings—like IDs and classes.
   - The entire `package.json` file is passed into the files processed through EJS.
     - The `ejs` object in `package.json` gives you a convenient place to store EJS variables, however, any variable defined in `package.json` is accessible.
     - To use variables stored in `package.json`, use `pkg` then the variable name.
 For example, to print out the site URL path, use `<%- pkg.paths.base.siteUrl %>`